uolter/krakend-demo/README.md

 To run the demo application you need:

 1. docker version 18.09.9 or grater
-2. doker compose version 1.23.2 or grater
+2. docker compose version 1.23.2 or grater
 3. an https://auth0.com/ account

 ## Run the application